With several pets of his own at home, Dakota has plenty of experience under his belt when it comes to caring for animals.

 2. Give Them a Choice of Toys to Play With

 You should also provide your rabbit with plenty of toys to nibble on and throw about to make their house a joyful one for them.
-This keeps rabbits entertained and eliminates boredom, and encourages them to roam around and exercise more.
+This keeps rabbits entertained and eliminates boredom, and it encourages them to roam around and exercise more.
 The more toys you can provide your rabbit with, the better.
 They can choose their favorite toys and play with a variety of toys based on their mood.

 3. Offer a Balanced Diet With a Wide Variety of Foods

 A balanced diet for your rabbit will keep them happy and healthy.
 While your rabbit may object to eating properly at first, following a healthy diet plan can help you prevent uncomfortable stomach problems.
 This involves sticking to rabbit hay, your rabbit food.
 Grass-based hay should make up around 80% of your rabbit food.